ersilia-os/ersilia-stats/README.md

-# ersilia-stats
+# Ersilia statistics
-Collection of statistics from the Ersilia open source software tools
+This repository contains scripts to gather relevant statistics of the [Ersilia Open Source Inititiative](https://ersilia.io).
+Statistics are eventually stored in the AirTable `Content` base.